eslint/rfcs/designs/2021-stricter-rule-test-validation/README.md

 - Must contain `suggestions` if the test case produces suggestions
 - Must contain the violation message (`message` or `messageId`, but not both)
-- Cannot repeat the test case `code` as `output` for non-fixable test cases

 Assertions added to invalid test case suggestion objects: